TelaVisor

 The hub picker at the top of the sidebar lists every hub you have credentials for.
 Clicking it opens a dropdown of hub URLs.

 Selecting a hub from the dropdown loads its data into the views below.
-All five views (Hub Settings, Machines, Access, Tokens, History) are scoped to the currently selected hub.
+All three views (Hub Settings, Machines, History) are scoped to the currently selected hub.
+Identity and access management have their own peer tab; see Access.

 If you do not have credentials for any hub yet, the dropdown is empty and the Add Hub button at the bottom of the sidebar is the only way forward.
 Add Hub opens a dialog where you can paste a hub URL and either a token or a one-time pairing code.